FahimSaki/Hire-Saki/README.md

-# 🚀 Hire Me App
+# 🚀 Hire Saki App

-Welcome to the **Hire Me App**!
+Welcome to the **Hire Saki App**!
 This Flutter-based application connects you with potential clients looking for your unique skills and services.
 Whether you are a freelancer or a professional looking for new projects, this app is your go-to platform for showcasing your work and getting hired! 💼✨

 ## 📱 Features